Spitsbergen - Northeast Greenland

 Day 13 DAY AT SEA We will spend the whole day at sea and we will have splendid opportunities to see large whales and seabird migration and, in the night, the Aurora borealis (Northern Lights).

-Day 14 AKUREYRI - REYKJAVIK In the morning we arrive in Akureyri and transfer by chartered bus to Hotel Reykjavik Centrum, Adalstraeti 16 in Reykjavik (6 hours).
+Day 14 AKUREYRI - REYKJAVIK In the morning, we arrive in Akureyri and upon request you can transfer by chartered bus to a centrally located hotel in Reykjavik (6 hours).
+The transfer is supplemented and must be booked and paid for in advance.

 All itineraries are for guidance only.
 Programs may vary depending on local ice and weather conditions and in order to take advantage of opportunities to see wildlife.
 Flexibility is paramount for expedition cruises.